Frank Ntilikina: Charlotte Hornets (2023–2024)

 On 5 August 2023, Ntilikina signed with the Charlotte Hornets.

 On 8 February 2024, Ntilikina was waived by the Hornets.

 Partizan (2024–2025)

 On 20 June 2024, Ntilikina signed a two-year contract with KK Partizan of the Basketball League of Serbia (KLS), ABA League and EuroLeague.
 He helped Partizan win the 2024–25 ABA League championship and the 2024–25 Serbian League championship.
 In 29 ABA League games, he averaged 7.1 points, 1.4 rebounds and 1.8 assists per game, and in 21 EuroLeague games, he averaged 7.0 points, 1.7 rebounds and 2.0 assists per game.

 On 1 September 2025, it was reported that Ntilikina had extended his deal with Partizan until 2027, but he ultimately parted ways with the team later that month.

-Olympiacos (2025–present)
+Olympiacos (2025–2026)

-On 26 September 2025, Ntilikina signed a two-year contract with Olympiacos of the Greek Basketball League (GBL) and EuroLeague.
+On 26 September 2025, Ntilikina signed a contract with Olympiacos of the Greek Basket League (GBL) and EuroLeague.
+During his stint with Olympiacos, he won the 2025–26 EuroLeague title as well as the Greek League championship.

+Paris Basketball (2026–present)

+On 12 August 2026, Ntilikina signed with Paris Basketball of the French LNB Élite and the EuroLeague.